muarshad01/Quran_Topics/Quran_Topics/Istighfar.md

 ## Istigfar
 * Istighfar, in Islam, is the act of seeking forgiveness from Allah (God).
-It's a common practice among Muslims, typically involving the recitation of `Astaghfirullah" (أَسْتَغْفِرُ ٱللَّٰهَ)`, which means "I seek forgiveness from Allah".
-It's a way to acknowledge one's sins and seek divine pardon
+It's a common practice among Muslims, typically involving the recitation of `Astaghfirullah" (أَسْتَغْفِرُ ٱللَّٰهَ)`, which means __"I seek forgiveness from Allah".__ It's a way to acknowledge-one's-sins and seek-divine-pardon.

 ***